 Loyola University Chicago is among your best bets if you're planning on studying Public Relations & Advertising.
 Students from the Public Relations & Advertising program at Loyola University Chicago earn 8.8% more than the typical college graduate with the same degree.
 Located in Chicago, Illinois, this institution is a very good option for students who enjoy the excitement of a popular city.

 Marquette University is among your top options if you want to study Public Relations & Advertising.
-Public relations students from Marquette University get a earnings boost of approximately 8.2% above the average earnings of public relations & advertising graduates.
+Graduates of the public relations program state that they receive average early career earnings of public relations and mid-career earnings of $74,382.
 Milwaukee, Wisconsin is the perfect location for college students who get pleasure from the busy city life.

 It's hard to find a better school than DePaul University if you want to pursue Public Relations & Advertising as a major.
 After getting their bachelor's degree, Public Relations students usually make about $34,283 at the beginning of their careers.
 With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.